legal resources necessary to hold negligent facilities accountable.

 If you suspect your loved one experienced osteomyelitis in a pressure sore as the result of negligence of the medical staff or facility, you likely have the right to file a claim or suit for financial compensation.

-Contact Rosenfeld Injury Lawyers LLC at (888) 424-5757 for a free evaluation of your case.
-Our reputable law firm is well versed in Illinois elder law and handles medical malpractice cases involving neglect or abuse.
+Contact Nursing Home Law Center LLC at (800) 926-7565 for a free evaluation of your case.
+Our reputable network of attorneys is well versed in Illinois elder law and handles medical malpractice cases involving neglect or abuse.
 Our skilled team can take legal action to stop the negligence immediately while seeking options for financial recovery to compensate your loved one for the injuries endured.